joshday/OnlineStats.jl/docs/src/parallel.md

 ## Other Merges

-For OnlineStats which rely on approximations, merging isn't always a well-defined operation.
+For `OnlineStat`s that rely on approximations, merging isn't always a well-defined operation.
 In these cases, a warning will print that merging did not occur.
 Please open an [issue](https://github.com/joshday/OnlineStats.jl/issues) to discuss merging an
 `OnlineStat` if merging fails but you believe it should be merge-able.